 Their current documentary, Life According to Sam, debuted to sold out audiences at the 2013 Sundance Film Festival.
 The film chronicles the incredible story of one family’s race against time to save their only son from an extremely rare and fatal disease that rapidly ages children.
 Embraced on the festival circuit, the film’s honors include the Nantucket Film Festival’s Audience Award and Best Storytelling Award, the Best Doc Feature at the Rhode Island Film Festival,

 The Fines’ film War/Dance won the 2009 Best Documentary and Best Cinematography Emmy and was nominated for the 2008 Academy Award for Best Documentary Feature.
-War/Danceʼs direction, cinematography and story were honored with over eighteen awards, including the Sundance Film Festival's award for Best Documentary Direction.
-War/Dance tells the amazing story about the power of music to heal and transform the lives of children living Uganda’s war zone.
+In 2013, Andrea was recently honored with a Doctorate of Fine Arts from Colby College.

 Sean and Andrea are currently developing three narrative feature projects and a broadcast series.